openrewrite/rewrite-docs/tutorials/authoring-recipes/recipe-conventions-and-best-practices.md

 Recipes may be configured in code, from yaml, or from a web interface.
 If your recipe is configured with complex types this becomes untenable and your recipe's interoperability and utility will be reduced.
 If the implementation of a visitor is simplified by using complex types, then it is the job of the recipe to assemble those more complex types out of the simple types it is configured with.

 {% hint style="warning" %}
 Recipe options which are configured with `String` parameters should generally treat the empty string and `null` similarly.
-Depending on the frontend which configures the recipe either value may be used to represent omitted configuration.
+Depending on the front-end which configures the recipe either value may be used to represent omitted configuration.
 {% endhint %}

 ### Be deliberate about AST traversal

-As the author of a visitor the traversal of the AST is in your hands.
+As the author of a visitor, the traversal of the AST is in your hands.
 Calling`super.visitSomeAstElement()` is what causes the traversal of sub-elements of the current element to happen.
 So if you know that no traversal of sub-elements will be necessary, you can skip this call entirely to improve the performance of your recipe.
-Usually it is most convenient to call at the beginning of each visit method you implement.
+Usually, it is most convenient to call at the beginning of each visit method you implement.

 ### Use Applicability Tests

 Most recipes are not universally applicable to every source file.
 Often you can know ahead of time that your recipe will not need to modify source files where a particular type is not present.
-The visitor returned from  `Recipe.getSingleSourceApplicableTest()` making any change to the AST is interpreted as an "affirmative" result that the Recipe is applicable to the AST.
+If the visitor returned from  `Recipe.getSingleSourceApplicableTest()` makes any change to the AST, that is interpreted as an "affirmative" result that the Recipe is applicable to the AST.
 Use `Applicability.and()`, `Applicability.or()`, and `Applicability.not()` to create more complex applicability criteria from simple building blocks.&#x20;

-Using applicability tests can simplify implementation of your recipe by separating the code which detects "should a change be made" from the code which enacts "making the change".
+Using applicability tests can simplify the implementation of your recipe by separating the code which detects "should a change be made" from the code which enacts "making the change".
 This enhances readability, simplifying debugging and maintenance.

 {% hint style="info" %}
 Applicability tests are most worthwhile when they can cheaply prevent a visitor from running unnecessarily.